 Counselling and psychotherapy are both "talking therapies" which attempt to help us make sense of our lives and survive crisis, difficulty or turning points.
 I work from an integrative framework, which means that I have been trained in a number of different theoretical approaches.
 I draw variously upon humanistic/person centred, cognitive behavioural and psychodynamic models.
-I have specific training in brief solution-focused therapy, schema therapy, eye movement desensitisation and reprocessing (EMDR), mindfulness and existential therapy.
+I have specific training in brief solution-focused therapy, schema therapy, mindfulness and existential therapy.
 What this means in practice is that I adapt my approach to meet the needs of the individual.
 All clients are different and come with their own history and unique set of specific issues and concerns.

 My aim is help client's explore their way of being and to clarify those aspects of life that cause distress, confusion, dissatisfaction or anger.
 Such feelings often lead to a sense of being stuck, unfulfilled and frustrated with life.